Encrypted vault. Searchable cache.

 mail.google.com

 Gmail requires the full mail scope for SMTP XOAUTH2.
-Helpr uses it only for connected inbox sync, send, labels, and per-recipient delivery.
+Used only for connected inbox sync, send, and labels.

 Token encryption